Esi-Akotia/toronto-neighbourhoods-proj4/README.md

 ### Summary:

 This project is examining data from the City of Toronto to identify key attributes of neighbourhoods/municipalities.
 The goal of the project is to assist families with young children to make a decision on what will be the most ideal location for them to live/raise children based on these variables:
-School accessibility, type, and location
+- School accessibility, type, and location
-Types of parks & recreation facilities
+- Types of parks & recreation facilities
-Neighbourhood crime rates
+- Neighbourhood crime rates

 Project outcomes:

-Conduct an exploratory analysis of the attributes above to gain a clear understanding of the layout of each municipality Create an overlay map / multiple maps of the Toronto neighbourhoods to show these 3 variables with dropdown menus that update the map based on the 3 factors
+- Conduct an exploratory analysis of the attributes above to gain a clear understanding of the layout of each municipality
+- Create an overlay map / multiple maps of the Toronto neighbourhoods to show these 3 variables with dropdown menus that update the map based on the 3 factors
+- Unse machine learning to predict the future crime rates in each neigbhourhood

 ### Questions to answer: